hh1713/PUI2016_hh1713/HW3_hh1713/README.md

+# Homework 1
+Had discussions with Avikal Somvanshi to better understand the KS test and the AD test.
+Looked into doing the extra credit but understanding (or trying to understand them) took longer time than anticipated.
+Would have been interesting, but quite possibly complicated, to run bike station coordinates against coordinates of zipcodes in New York and split the data geographically down to boroughs that way.

+# Homework 2
+Worked with Nicola Macchitella on this assignment.
+Figuring out what the data was telling us and finding a way to fit the OLS regressed line to the plotted data probably took the longest time.

 # Homework 3
+Worked with Nicola Macchitella on this assignment.

 ## Assignment 1
 Decided on all distributions so that the mean was 100 and also tried to have the same or similar std.